kkartas/ETLForge/paper/paper.md

 | YAML/JSON schema support | Yes | No | Python/YAML | Python only | Python only |
 | Lightweight dependencies | Yes (6 core) | Yes (1 core) | No (20+ deps) | Yes (5 core) | Yes (0 core) |

-**Performance characteristics**: ETLForge generates 10,000 rows in ~6 seconds and validates 100,000 rows in ~2 seconds on standard hardware, making it suitable for CI/CD integration where Great Expectations may be too heavyweight for simple validation tasks.

-**Limitations compared to existing tools**: Unlike Great Expectations, ETLForge does not provide data profiling, drift detection, or advanced statistical validations.
-Unlike pandera, it lacks integration with type checkers and advanced pandas DataFrame validation.
-ETLForge prioritizes simplicity and schema consistency over advanced features.

 To our knowledge, no existing open-source project provides an integrated, schema-first workflow covering both generation and validation with a unified configuration format.

 ## Software description